wissem01chiha/dynamic-identification/extern/README.md

-The /external sub-directory contains libraries, software package, and separte scripts that are housed alongside the identification toolboox, it has different copyright ownership and licensing terms than the rest of the project.
+The /external sub-directory contains libraries, software package, and separte scripts that are housed alongside the project, it has different copyright ownership and licensing terms than the rest of the code.